Building brain network models with BMTK Network Builder#

 will not work until all the edges have been

 completed.
-Depending on the size of the network and the complexity of the connectivity rules, it can take anywhere from
+Depending on the size of the network, the complexity of the connectivity rules, and the computational resources available, it can take anywhere from

 less than a second to days to build the full model.